vinzlercodes/Disaster-Response-Pipeline-Web-App/README.md

 -------

 ## Project Inspiration
-Applying concepts and techniches of Data Engeering (ETL Pipelines, especially Machine Learning and NLP Pipelies) on a disaster messages dataset by Figure Eight to build a model for an API that classifies disaster messages.
+Applying concepts and techniques of Data Engeering (ETL Pipelines, especially Machine Learning and NLP Pipelies) on a disaster messages dataset by Figure Eight to build a model for an API that classifies disaster messages.

 ------